sedroche/user-api/README.md

 ## The API

 The user-api is a ReST API with CRUDL features.
-I recommend using [Postman](https://www.getpostman.com/) to tst the API
+I recommend using [Postman](https://www.getpostman.com/) to test the API

 ###Read